 About Me

 I live on the Essex/Suffolk border with my husband, two young children, a dog and chickens.
 I enjoy wild swimming, paddleboarding and singing in a community choir.
 I have run the London marathon twice, most recently in 2021.
-I volunteer as a helper at my local Rainbows/Brownies group and work part-time as a support worker for people with Down's syndrome through the charity Project 21.
+In 2023 and in 2024 I volunteered as a tailwalker, supporting the back of the pack.
+I work part-time as a support worker for people with Down's syndrome through the charity Project 21.

 Features